jdkaplan/art/README.md

 python main.py <art-file>
 ```

 By default, ART will look for a pallete file with the same name as the art file in the same location, except with the `.pallete` extension instead of `.art`.
-However, if you want to specify a different palette, you can do so with the `-p` flag.
+However, if you want to specify a different pallete, you can do so with the `-p` flag.

 ```
 python main.py -p <pallete-file> <art-file>